|Elliott Sound Products||Project 177|

 With the circuit shown above, install the transistor with base, emitter and collector in the right places.
 Beware - an incorrect connection may destroy the transistor.
 To test, press the 'Test' button, and read the voltage on the connected DMM (digital multimeter).
 It should be between 10-100mV, and the accuracy depends on your meter.
 If the voltage is less, 'Rb' needs to be made larger and vice versa.
 The emitter current is determined by the voltage across 'Re', which is (roughly) the negative supply voltage less 0.7V (the transistor's forward biased emitter-base voltage), and less the voltage dropped across the base resistor ('Rb').
 The transistor will not conduct until the 'Test' button is pressed.

 A worthwhile question to ask is "why?".
 There's no good reason that a 'traditional' tester with constant base current won't give good results, but a high gain transistor will draw more collector current, causing the die to heat up a little, and thereby increase the gain some more.
-It's rare to reach thermal runaway when testing, but if the collector current varies with each device (which it will), then the test may not show you the information you're after.
+It's rare to reach thermal runaway when testing, but if the collector current varies with each device (which it will), then the test may not show you the information you're after in a meaningful way.

 The advantage of testing with a constant (or nearly constant) collector current is that each device you test is subjected to the same heating effect, so, at least in theory, the results will be more predictable (or perhaps less unpredictable).
 To determine the gain, you have to measure the base current and make a calculation, and that throws up interesting challenges as well.
 If you use your multimeter to measure current, it has an internal shunt for current measurements, and for low currents it will be a fairly high resistance.
 It will also change (perhaps unpredictably) if the meter is auto-ranging.